How do I give hemp products to my pet? How much should I give my pet?

 With that said, here are a couple things to think about.

 - Always start low and work up.
 Every animal is different.
 Every product is different.
 Every delivery method is different.
-Breed, health, activity level, and individual body chemistry are among the many things that affect how your pet will respond to CBD and other cannabinoids.
+Breed, health, activity level, and individual body chemistry are among the many things that affect how your pet will respond.

 - Go slow.
 Try a dosage for a couple days before you increase it.
-The best results are achieved through consistent, daily supplementation.
+The best results are achieved through consistent, daily usage.

 - The more you give your animal, the stronger the flavor.
-Many animals are adverse to novel tastes.
+Many animals are averse to novel tastes.

 Some pets just have to be difficult.
 We all know the finicky eaters.
 The cat that somehow eats around the little tiny pill in their bowl of wet food.
 The dog that catches the pill pocket, and spits out the pill… it happens.